HenDahan/environmental_volunteering/README.md

-# environmental_volunteering
+# Environmental Volunteering
-An app that encourages people to volunteer for the environment
+An application that encourages people to volunteer for environment activities.

-+	pull  the project.
-+	cd to the app-frontend folder.
+## How to run:

+1. Clone the Project.
+2. Open the project folder in Visual Studio Code : https://code.visualstudio.com/download
+3. Open new terminal and change directory to app-fronted by typing: `cd app-frontend`
-+	run the following command:
+4. run the following commands:
+#
-		+	npm install
+		npm install
+#
-		+	npm install -S jquery
+		npm install -S jquery
-		+	yarn add jquery
-		+	npm install popper.js --save
+#
-		+	npm install react-data-table-component styled-components
+		npm install react-data-table-component styled-components
+#
-		+	npm start dev
+		npm start dev
+#

+### Created by:
+#### Hen Dahan
+#### Kfir Ram
+#### Zuriel Yefet